RafaelRampineli/Sales-analysis/README.md

 # Sales-analysis
 Detailed sales analysis by customer, product, manufacturer, geography, segment, and category.

-- Measurement of KPIs such as total sales, daily, monthly, and annual variations.
+- Measurement of KPIs such as total sales, daily, and monthly.
 - Identification of optimization opportunities and growth strategies based on the analyzed data.

 Case: Requirements Gathering